 1. Choose Your Company Name.

 Company names cannot be names used by any other business in North Carolina.
-If you prefer a filing service to run your name search on your behalf, SunDoc can certainly do this for you.
+If you prefer a filing service to run your name search or reserve your LLC name on your behalf, SunDoc can certainly do this for you.
 Just remember that you need to choose a name that is available according to the state.

 2. Understand the LLC Organizer Requirement.